 IMDb began as a set of scripts and data files which had to be run on a UNIX system.
-These scripts still work and are available for download.
-When the WWW was invented we created a website in Perl which allowed anyone with a browser to access our database without having to know how to download and install anything.
+These scripts still work and are available to download on the IMDb Datasets page.
+When WWW was invented we created a website in Perl which allowed anyone with a browser to access our database without having to know how to download and install anything.
 We do not distribute this software.

 Note: For security reasons we will not disclose any additional information.